pdfcpu/pdfcpu/create/create_general.md

 A page has a single content region per default.<br>
 The content box is the bounding box of a content region.<br><br>
-We highlight the content box in red by turning on the global flag `contentBox`.
+We highlight the content box in red by turning on the global `contentBox` flag.
 This flag also highlights the crop box in green.<br>

 If you have not specified a crop box using `crop` your crop box defaults to your media box which corresponds to the dimensions of your chosen paper size.<br>